open2c/pairtools/doc/parsing.rst

    :alt: The three criteria used for "rescue"
    :align: center

-   The three criteria used for "rescue"
+   The three criteria used to "rescue" three-alignment walks: cis, point towards each other, short distance

-1. On the side with two alignments, the "inner" one must be on the same chromosome as the alignment on the other side.
+1. On the side with two alignments (the **chimeric** side), the "inner" (or, 3') alignment must be on the same chromosome as the alignment on the non-chimeric side.

-2. The "inner" alignment and the alignment on the other side must point toward each other.
+2. The "inner" alignment on the chimeric side and the alignment on the non-chimeric side must point toward each other.

 3. These two alignments must be within the distance specified with the ``--max-molecule-size`` flag (by default, 2000bp).

-Sometimes, the "inner" alignment is non-unique or "null" (i.e. when the unmapped segment is longer than ``--max-inter-align-gap``, as described in :ref:`section-gaps`).
-`pairtools parse` rescues such *walks* as well.
+Sometimes, the "inner" alignment on the chimeric side can be non-unique or "null" (i.e. when the unmapped segment is longer than ``--max-inter-align-gap``, as described in :ref:`section-gaps`). ``pairtools parse`` ignores such alignments altogether and thus rescues such *walks* as well.

 .. figure:: _static/read_pair_UR_MorN.png
    :scale: 50 %